 - Rolling Safety Net: If all the character Attributes fall into a certain threshold or lower, allow them to re-roll some (or all) of the dice.
 If you offer the option to re-roll all, it means all – don’t let them pick and choose numbers to keep and others to throw again.
 You might opt for this where a character has no Attributes in double-digits or where the total of all Attributes falls below 70 when totalled.

-- Rolling Shortfall Expertise: If a character does end up with low Attribute scores – say 70 points total – offer them a few Experience points or an Advantage (if you have the Player’s Handbook).
+- Rolling Shortfall Expertise: If a character does end up with low Attribute scores – say 70 points total – offer them a few Experience points or a Boon (if you have the Advanced Player’s Guide).

 - Rolling an Attribute Pool: Instead of rolling 2D6+3 for each Attribute, roll 14D6 and write the scores down (or leave them on the table if you have enough six-sided dice to roll them all at once!).
 Start each Attribute with a score of 4 and add whatever values you want to your Attributes.
 The average works out at 81 instead of 80, but it allows you to be a little more freeform but focussed around what you end up with.
 This isn’t far off Rolling for Attribute Values as the Core Book suggests assigning these appropriately rather than throwing strictly once per stat.